HM Victualling Yard, Deptford: Later years: the Royal Victoria Victualling Yard

 Foodstuffs and other items continued to be stored in barrels: 30,000 a year were being manufactured at Deptford's cooperage in the early 20th century.
 By the 1870s, machinery for cask-making had been installed by Greenwood & Batley; but certain types of cask and other items were still hand-crafted, and in addition to barrels, the cooperage supplied 'all the wooden paraphernalia of the ship's kitchen'.
 Tinned food had been available to the Navy since 1813, but for a long time its use was restricted for reasons of cost.

 In the early 20th century, if a Royal Navy ship required provisions her officers would order them directly from the nearest appropriate Victualling Yard.
 From Deptford, supplies were routinely conveyed downriver in lighters to Sheerness, where they could more easily be transferred on to ships.
 The Royal Victoria Yard was also served by a branch of the London, Brighton and South Coast Railway, which enabled supplies to be delivered to the other home Victualling Yards (or to any other port where they might be required).
 Provisions for overseas stations were sent as regular freight.

+From 1869 the Admiralty Compass Observatory was located in the yard, housed within a small wooden hut erected for the purpose on the lawn at the centre of the site.
+Its Superintendent was housed in the Terrace.
+Responsible for testing and ensuring the individual accuracy of every compass in naval service, it remained based in the yard for almost 50 years.